nutgram/docs/docs/configuration/installation.md

 - **type:** string
 - **default:** `'https://api.telegram.org'`
-- Useful if you need to change to a local API server.
+- Useful if you need to change to a local or different API server.
+- **WARNING:** If the server does not support HTTP/2, remember to disable `enableHttp2` in the configuration.

 ### `enableHttp2`